Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Theory

+To further illustrate the impact of memory, Figure.~\ref{fig_bathtub} also includes an example of a reversible perturbation during the mature steady state, modeled by the transient pulse $\eta_{\mathrm{dis}}(t)$ introduced in Eqs.~\eqref{disease_drive} and \eqref{disease_pulse}, for $\tau_c = 1$ and $\tau_c = 2$.
+The perturbation produces a sharp entropy increase followed by a slow, non-Markovian recovery with a long tail, demonstrating that memory effects prolong the influence of transient stressors.
 These numerical results show that the entropy bathtub is not a universal curve but carries the fingerprint of the system's microscopic memory.
 The transition kernel $K(\tau)$ arising from coarse-graining the microscopic influence kernel $\mathcal K(\tau)$ directly shapes the dynamics across all life stages.
 Specifically, the Markovian curve is smooth and featureless, whereas non-Markovian curves exhibit oscillations, drift, and an accelerated aging rise.
 The inset illustrates the memory kernels for the three finite-memory cases, demonstrating that the width of $K(\tau)$ governs these effects.These memory-induced modifications to the entropy trajectory have profound thermodynamic consequences, which can be systematically characterized through the frequency-dependent fluctuation-dissipation ratio.